On Isomorphisms between Certain Yetter-Drinfel'd Hopf Algebras: Introduction

 Every Yetter-Drinfel'd Hopf algebra gives rise to an ordinary Hopf algebra via the Radford biproduct construction.
 The arising biproducts were already described in our article~\cite{KaSo3}, where, in particular, we gave a presentation in terms of generators and relations and showed that the biproducts arising from the first family are isomorphic to the biproducts arising from the second family if in both cases the same root of unity is chosen.
 It is not easy to see whether or not biproducts corresponding to different roots of unity are isomorphic.
 In view of the result just mentioned, it suffices to discuss this question for the first family of Yetter-Drinfel'd Hopf algebras.
 As we show in Section~\ref{Sec:IsomRadf}, biproducts corresponding to two primitive fourth roots of unity are isomorphic, biproducts corresponding to two non-primitive fourth roots of unity are isomorphic, but two biproducts are not isomorphic if one of them corresponds to a primitive fourth root of unity, while the other corresponds to a non-primitive fourth root of unity.
 This is the main result of this article, which is stated in Theorem~\ref{IsomBiprodZetaOne}.

 In the sequel, we assume that the reader is familiar with our previous work on the topic contained in the two references~\cite{KaSo2} and~\cite{KaSo3} already mentioned.
 The assumptions and the notation follow these references.
-We assume that our base field~$K$ contains a primitive eighth root of unity, whose square is a primitive fourth root of unity denoted by~$\iota$.
-Note that this assumption forces that the characteristic of~$K$ is different from~$2$.
+We assume that our base field~$K$ is algebraically closed of characteristic zero, so that it contains in particular a primitive fourth root of unity, which is denoted by~$\iota$.
 All Yetter-Drinfel'd modules, and therefore all Yetter-Drinfel'd Hopf algebras, will be left-left Yetter-Drinfel'd modules; i.e., they are left modules and left comodules.
 The module action is denoted by a dot.
 The set of group-like elements of a Hopf algebra~$H$ is denoted by~$G(H)$.
 Its augmentation ideal, i.e., the kernel of the counit, is denoted by~$H^+$.
 The transpose of a linear map~$f$ is denoted by~$f^*$.
 Residue classes in a quotient space are denoted by a bar.
 The symbol~$\equiv$ is used to express that the residue classes of two vectors in a quotient space are equal.
 With respect to enumeration, we use the convention that propositions, definitions, and similar items are referenced by the paragraph in which they occur; i.e., a reference to Proposition~1.1 refers to the unique proposition in Paragraph~1.1.